NickGrunert/master-thesis/modules/ndsm_analysis.typ

       label: <fig:clipping>,
     )

-    A crucial step in the pipeline is blurring the data.
+    A crucial step in the pipeline is applying Gaussian Blur @GaussianOperator to reduce noise through smoothing.
     This step is neccessary, as the derivative data is very noisy accross segments.
     Blurring the data leads to much improvement in the quality of the detected edges, as less noise inside a coherent surface is strong enough to be detected as an edge which in turn leads to the algorithm being less likely to split surfaces into multiple surfaces.
     However, it can be noted that due to the small size of the image this blurring leads to a loss of detail, meaning problems in the detection of thin roof parts.